9th Jebtsundamba Khutughtu: Biography

 In exile in India, he worked at various jobs, including in the Tibetan language section of All India Radio, and at Tibet House in New Delhi.
 His first wife died, and he remarried.
 In 1975, his family (now including seven children) moved to Karnataka.
 In 1984, Jampal Namdol visited Lhasa, and in 1990 the Dalai Lama issued a statement revealing the identity of the ninth Khutughtu.
 In 1991 the Dalai Lama performed an installation ceremony in Madhya Pradesh and in 1992 an enthronement ceremony in Dharmshala for the ninth Jebtsundamba Khutughtu.
 In July 1999, while visiting Mongolia on a tourist visa, Jampal Namdol took part in an enthronement ceremony at the Gandantegchinlen Khiid Monastery in Ulaanbaatar.
 He continued to live in exile in India.
 Now he was considered the leader of Mongolian Buddhists.
 In 2010 he came to Mongolia at the invitation of the Gandantegchinlin monastery and received Mongolian citizenship, but returned to Dharamshala afterwards.
 Then he returned to Mongolia.
-In November 2011 he was enthroned as the head of Buddhists of Mongolia.
+In November 2011 he was enthroned as the head of the Buddhists of Mongolia.

 The 14th Dalai Lama appointed the 9th Jebtsundamba to develop the Jonang tradition of Tibetan Buddhism.

 Rinpoche died on 1 March 2012, in Ulaanbaatar, Mongolia, after a prolonged illness.

 On 23 November 2016, during a visit to Mongolia, the Dalai Lama announced his belief that the 10th Jebtsundamba Khutughtu had been reborn in Mongolia and that a process for identifying him had begun.
-He was found and was anointed on 8 March 2023 by Dalai Lama in India.
+He was found and was anointed on 8 March 2023 by the Dalai Lama in India.